 Are hand taps better than machine taps for beginners?

 Hand taps are safer and easier to control.
+It makes them ideal for beginners learning how a tap and die set works.
 Machine taps are faster but less forgiving.